horseman-97/os-pa2/README.md

 	- Description how **each** scheduling policy is implemented
 		- Do not explain the code itself.
 Instead, focus on explaining your idea and approach.
 		- Please, do not put screenshots of your code.
-	- Show how the priorities of processes are changed over time for aging and PIP.
+	- Show the changes of the priorities of processes over time for aging and PIP.
 		- Use `prio` testcase for PA scheduler, and `resources-adv2` for PIP.
-		- Explain to the 12nd tick.
+		- Explain from the beginning of the simulation to the 12nd tick.
 	- Lesson learned
-		- No need recite what is explained in the class.
+		- No need to recite what is explained in the class.
 	- No more than **five** pages

 - Git repository (10 pts)